Jannyboy313/benzine-verbruik/README.md

 # Benzine usage api
-This api handles requests for the benzine usage app
+This api handles requests for the benzine usage app.
+Its a REST api that uses mongoose for the connection with mongodb.

 ## Installation

-Install the node modules
+Install the node modules (Needs to be done inside both folders)
 ```bash
 npm install
 ```